 Entry and exit

-All foreign nationals, including permanent residents of Japan, are required to have their fingerprints electronically scanned and are photographed upon arrival in Japan.
-Refusal to provide fingerprints or be photographed is grounds for refusal of entry into Japan.
-People under 16 years of age and holders of diplomatic or official visas are exempt.
-More information is available from the
+All foreign nationals, including permanent residents of Japan, are photographed and have their fingerprints scanned on arrival.
+If you refuse, you could be denied entry.
+People under 16 and holders of diplomatic or official visas are exempt.

-Japan has strict rules governing the importation of medication, and what can be carried into the country by travellers for personal use.
+There are strict rules on the import of medication, and what can be brought into the country for personal use.
 See

 Safety and security

-Avoid carrying credit cards or large amounts of cash to parties, bars, clubs or entertainment districts.
-Think about your personal safety, take appropriate precautions and refer to our information for travellers
+- Avoid carrying credit cards or large amounts of cash to parties, bars, clubs or entertainment districts.

-Japan National Tourism Organisation provides regularly updated emergency information in English as well as other essential advice to travellers on how to have a safe and hassle-free visit to Japan.
+Japan National Tourism Organization provides regularly updated emergency information in English, as well as other essential advice to travellers on how to have a safe and hassle-free visit to Japan.
 A voice translation smartphone app, ‘VoiceTra’ translates English into Japanese, and vice versa.

 Fukushima and surrounding areas